0xduc98/hackathon-draw/DEPLOYMENT.md

    - Check for TypeScript errors
    - Verify all dependencies are installed
    - Ensure environment variables are set

+4. S3 Upload Issues:
+   - Verify S3 bucket name and region
+   - Check if S3 bucket CORS allows uploads from your domain
+   - Ensure file size is within limits
+   - Verify file types are allowed
+   - Check network connectivity to S3

 ### 6. Maintenance